jeffpar/pcjs.v1/blog/2014/10/17/README.md

 a 40-track diskette).
 + The BIOS Diskette Reset function does something odd after resetting the Floppy Disk Controller: it issues not one but *four* "SENSE INTERRUPT STATUS" commands to the FDC, and expects each response to return an incrementally larger drive number.
-I found this a bit mystifying, considering that the IBM's own FDC/HDC "combo card" supports a maximum of *two* diskette drives.
+I found this a bit mystifying, considering that IBM's own FDC/HDC "combo card" supports a maximum of *two* diskette drives.
 But, there's no point in arguing with a BIOS that's almost 30 years old.
 + The BIOS attempts to detect what its authors must have considered a common problem: failure to run SETUP